AWS Elemental: Elemental Cloud

 Elemental Cloud provides transcoding services in a cloud computing environment using clustered graphics processors.

 Elemental Statmux

 Elemental Statmux is a software-based statistical multiplexer that optimizes content delivery for pay TV operators by reallocating bits in real time between video encoders and combining the outputs from multiple encoders into a single transport stream.

 Elemental Conductor

 Elemental Conductor is a scalable management system of two or more Elemental video processing systems.

 Badaboom

-On October 23, 2008, Elemental released Badaboom, a consumer media converter, in partnership with NVIDIA Corporation.
+On October 23, 2008, Elemental released Badaboom, a consumer media converter, in partnership with Nvidia.
 Badaboom uses Elemental's video engine to transcode video files from several formats, including MPEG2, H.264, HDV, AVCHD, and RAW, into the H.264 format for devices such as the iPod, iPhone, and Sony PSP.

 Elemental Technologies announced Badaboom 2.0 is the final version and stopped producing the product.
 The company supported Badaboom until April, 2013, without further software updates.